 Middle School is a crucial time for social growth and development as students work to define and expand their identities and explore social boundaries.
 Waterford fosters and supports this development with a tightly knit campus community and a wide range of extra-curricular programs and activities that help students discover new talents, develop social skills, and strengthen friendships.
 These include sports, music, dance, robotics, and art camps, outdoor programs, travel opportunities, and many other activities.

 Middle School marks the beginning of organized competitive sports at Waterford.
 Under the direction of experienced coaches, students can experience the thrill of competition, learn the importance of good sportsmanship, and discover the satisfaction of teamwork and athletic excellence.
-At the Middle School level, Waterford offers organized boys’ and girls’ basketball, soccer, and lacrosse, coed cross-country, and girls’ volleyball.
+At the Middle School level, Waterford offers organized boys’ and girls’ basketball, boys’ and girls’ soccer, boys’ and girls’ lacrosse, coed cross-country, and girls’ volleyball.